bordera-randy/Resources/Student Resources/az104_updated.md

     - Enable
       - You can enable for all users or selected users.
       - 💡 Good to first enable for a pilot group to see how it works.
-- You initially get tenantname.onmicrosoft.com    - Registration
+    - Registration
-- Custom names must be fully qualified: Not a local name but an online name.
-- Ownership must be verified      - Require users to register when signing in
+      - Require users to register when signing in
-  - Microsoft gives text records (TXT or MX)      - Prompts user to fill information for authentication methods.
+      - Prompts user to fill information for authentication methods.
-  - You put a text record in DNS to get verified      - After how long user will be prompted to confirm authentication method information
+      - After how long user will be prompted to confirm authentication method information
-- You can verify multiple domains
-- Possible to register subdomains but you register the parent domain.
-- In Portal: Active Directory → Custom domain names → Add custom domain
     - Notifications
       - Notify users on password resets
       - Notify all admins when other admins reset their password